Sangarshanan/sangarshanan.github.io/_posts/2020-05-16-nand2tetris.md

 I am gonna be noting down some of the AHA ! moments I had while doing this course which is second favorite moment after bruh moment of course

-### Week 1:
+### Logic gates 1 (Combinatorial):

-The first week introduces us to logic gates, I mean I had already leant about em in school and college but never has to care for them outside academics, so it was a fun little refresher
+The first week introduces us to logic gates, I mean I had already learnt about em in school and college but never had to care for them outside academics, so it was a fun little refresher

 Logic gates are of course how you can arrange two binary signals on/off high/low 0/1  to perform simple actions like AND (a&b), OR (a^b), NOT (a^) and how you use a combination of them to perform much complex tasks.
 (Like NAND = NOT- AND) output is opposite of AND

 Using these combinations of gates to do cool stuff is combinatorial logic which is the basis of the ALU we design in the course.
 The Arithmetic and logic unit is of course a core part of our CPU and is nothing but a bunch of combinatorial logic gates

-We build simple gates to add, subtraction and multiplication.
+We build simple gates to perform addition, subtraction and multiplication.
 In the course division is delegated to software but it is actually possible with combinatorial logic <https://electronics.stackexchange.com/questions/256665/how-to-build-a-division-logic-circuit>

 It was also really cool to revisit how integer mathematical operations are done with binary values, I was reminded of the first time my teacher blew my mind by converting 3 and 4 to binary and how 11 (2+1) + 100 (4+0+0) in binary gave 111 which actually 7 (4+2+1).
-The fact that this would hold true for the huge numbers except for the fact that we would need much more bits to represent them.
+It's amazing that this would hold true for even huge numbers except for the fact that we would need much more bits to represent them.
+So the more bits you can store with your hardware, the more complex things you can do, which is incidentally the exact argument I used to get my dad to burn his money for a gaming laptop

 We also refreshed on multiplexers that uses control line to choose an input out of several inputs, its a special kinda switch, also overflow is used to differ the sign of output to be postitive or negative.